MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-create.md

    :::image type="content" source="images/create-a-new-hardware-submission/hardware-certification.png" alt-text="Screenshot that shows the certification section.":::

+>[!IMPORTANT]
+>Make sure to check the announcement date that's been set.
+Once the announcement date has passed, you won't be able to add a new name.

 1. Select **Submit** at the bottom of the page.

 1. The **Distribution** section is used to publish your driver to Windows Update.
 For information about how to use the **Distribution** section, see [Manage driver distribution with shipping labels](manage-driver-distribution-by-submission.md).